Applicable for Purchasing activity carried out as well as carried out at HO, all location as well as carried out at all sites.

 6.1 Conducting Materials research and development

-6.1.1 Purchase Executive must scan the domestic as well as international markets for the latest and cost-effective material used in the construction industry through sources like references from existing suppliers, in house staff, competitor database, industry referrals, and Industry magazines.
+6.1.1 Purchase Executive must scan the domestic as well as international markets for the latest and cost-effective material used in the construction industry through sources like references from existing suppliers, in-house staff, competitor database, industry referrals, and Industry magazines.

 6.1.2 The research findings will be collated by the purchase department personnel into a summary sheet and the same will be forwarded to the Purchase Manager for review.

-6.1.3 In case the Purchase Manager selects a material profile which interests him, he will issue instructions to obtain further information on the same.
+6.1.3 In case the Purchase Manager selects a material profile that interests him, he will issue instructions to obtain further information on the same.
 Demonstration for the same will be called for from the concerned vendor

 6.1.4 The material sample will be analyzed on the following parameters: